-A tool built on the Customer Journey is the Experience map.
+A tool built on the Customer Journey (see D.T2.2.2) is the Experience map.
 The experience map helps visualise different routes and points at which members/users/supporters become aware of, connect with, and feel about the organisation's activities.
 Identifying and highlighting the interactions, helps reflect on how interactions are made and develop the organisation's work.